verilator/verilator/docs/guide/example_binary.rst

 Example Create-Binary Execution
 ===============================

-We'll compile this SystemC example into a Verilated simulation binary.
+We'll compile this SystemVerilog example into a Verilated simulation binary.
 For an example that discusses the next level of detail see :ref:`Example C++ Execution`.